COVID-19 & Incarceration

 From the beginning of the COVID-19 pandemic, places of incarceration and detention around the world have become reservoirs for virus transmission – filled with individuals with increased prevalence of preexisting conditions, in often overcrowded, poorly ventilated, and unsanitary facilities, with inadequate access to health-care.
 This pandemic has highlighted the significant social costs of incarceration, the brutality imprisonment inflicts on the incarcerated and their communities, as well as the inequity and racism that shapes both the carceral state and health outcomes.

 Historical Origins & Potential Remedies – Spring 2021 Webinar Series

-In an effort to reframe the conversation around the broader public health threats imposed by current carceral practices, The Harvard Global Health Institute is partnering with Harvard’s Edmond J. Safra Center for Ethics to launch a new series of events to focus on examining the disastrous consequences of COVID-19 on incarcerated populations as one of the many repercussions of current carceral practices for individual and community health.
-Three unique events will take place across the 2021 Spring semester and feature a keynote address and panel discussion with experts and advocates from across criminal justice, public health, medicine, social work, and law.
+In an effort to reframe the conversation around the broader public health threats imposed by current carceral practices, The Harvard Global Health Institute partnered with Harvard’s Edmond J. Safra Center for Ethics to host a series of events to focus on examining the disastrous consequences of COVID-19 on incarcerated populations as one of the many repercussions of current carceral practices for individual and community health.
+The events took place in the 2021 Spring semester and feature discussions with experts and advocates from across criminal justice, public health, medicine, social work, and law.

 Webinar 1: COVID-19 Crisis in Prisons, Jails, and Detention Centers: Historical Perspective and Global Context